 Master of Arts (M.A.)
-Major in Developmental Education (Developmental Mathematics Concentration)
+Major in Postsecondary Student Success in Learning, Literacy, and Mathematics (Developmental Mathematics Concentration)

 Program Overview

-The Master of Arts (M.A.) degree with a major in Developmental Education (DE) focuses on facilitating learner success in postsecondary programs.
-A 9-hour minor in DE is also available for majors in other fields who hope to pursue careers in community colleges and other postsecondary developmental education settings.
+The Master of Arts (M.A.) degree with a major in Postsecondary Student Success in Learning, Literacy, and Mathematics focuses on facilitating learner success in postsecondary programs.
+A 9-hour minor in Developmental Education is also available for majors in other fields who hope to pursue careers in community colleges and postsecondary student success and developmental education settings.

 Application Requirements